Installation Guide

 Model Builder Requirements

 - GCC 6.3 compiler.
-Recommended to use GCC 12 or later.
+Recommended to use GCC 15 or later (this is required to

 - Typical GNU-based development environment, with GNU Make 4.1 or later.